Calcitonin gene-related peptide: Receptors

-CGRP mediates its effects through a heteromeric receptor composed of a G protein-coupled receptor called calcitonin receptor-like receptor (CALCRL) and a receptor activity-modifying protein (RAMP1).
+CGRP mediates its effects through a heteromeric receptor composed of a G protein-coupled receptor called calcitonin receptor-like receptor (CALCRL) and RAMP1.
 CGRP receptors are found throughout all the body, suggesting that the protein may modulate a variety of physiological functions in all major systems (e.g., respiratory, endocrine, gastrointestinal, immune, and cardiovascular).
-The extracellular loop number 2 is fundamental for ligand induced activation, with key interactions of R274/Y278/D280/W283.
+These transmembrane receptors form folded accordion-like structures embedded in the cell membrane with loops of protein on the inside (intracellular loops) and outside (extracellular loops) of the membrane.
+The second extracellular loop is fundamental for ligand-induced activation, with key interactions of R274/Y278/D280/W283.

 Regulation

-Regulation of the calcitonin gene-related peptide (CGRP) gene is in part controlled by the expression of the mitogen-activated protein kinases (MAPK) signaling pathway, cytokines such as TNFα and iNOS.

-5HT1 receptor agonists, such as sumatriptan, increase intracellular calcium, which cause decreases in CGRP promoter activity.
+Regulation of the CGRP gene is in part controlled by the expression of the mitogen-activated protein kinase (MAPK) signaling pathway and cytokines like TNFα and iNOS.
+5HT1 receptor agonists like sumatriptan increase intracellular calcium, which causes decreases in CGRP promoter activity.

-CGRP receptor is found in myelinated A-fibers axon which is required for ligand specificity and function of the receptor.
+CGRP receptors are found in myelinated A-fiber axons which is required for ligand specificity and function of the receptor.
 The CGRP receptor has three subunits: receptor activity-modifying protein 1 (RAMP1), calcitonin-like receptor (CLR) and receptor component protein (RCP).
 The complex central receptor is the G protein-coupled receptor calcitonin receptor-like receptor (CALCRL) which is necessary for CGRP and adrenomedullin (AM receptors).
 For function CGRP, CALCRL must coincide with RAMP1 where the ligand-binding domain of CGRP is located.
 It also includes two cytoplasmic proteins that associate with the CALCRL-RAMP1 to form signal transduction.
 CALCRL contains the Gα subunit, which activates adenylyl cyclase and cAMP-dependent signaling pathways.
 Receptor-mediated transduction elevates in intracellular cAMP activate protein kinase A, which results in the phosphorylation of multiple targets, including potassium- sensitive ATP channels (KATP channels), extracellular signal-related kinases and transcription factors such as cAMP-responsive element-binding protein (CREB).
 In smooth muscle of neurovascular region, the elevation of cAMP upon CGRP activation results in vasodilation of the blood vessel.
 Chronic exposure to CGRP causes degradation of lysosomes.